 Bradfield’s R35 will allow him to undertake a collaborative and transdisciplinary approach to investigating the role of the PAS family of sensor proteins and how they interact with environmental factors to cause disease.
 PAS proteins are involved in sensing a variety of key physiological conditions, including oxygen status, microbiome changes, and circadian time.
 By investigating the pathways by which key PAS proteins act, the Bradfield group hopes to generate better prevention and treatment solutions for a wide variety of environmentally influenced conditions including epithelial hyperplasia, immunosuppression, teratogenesis, and tumor promotion.

 We are also pleased to announce that additional R35 grants were recently awarded to several McArdle alumni including John Coffin, an American Cancer Society Professor of Molecular Biology at Tufts University; Elsa Flores, a Senior Member of the Moffitt Cancer Center; Thomas Kensler, Professor of Pharmacology and Chemical Biology at the University of Pittsburgh; and Gary Perdew, the John T. and Paige S. Smith Professor in Agricultural Sciences at Pennsylvania State University.

 Congratulations to all McArdle R35 recipients, past and present!

 Note: The original version of this article failed to include Gary Perdew as a McArdle alumni recipient of an R35 award.
-We apologize for mistake.
+We apologize for the mistake.